Getting Started with ASP.NET 4.5 Web Forms and Visual Studio 2013

 - Uploading a file to the web application

 - Implementing error handling and error logging

 If you are new to ASP.NET Web Forms but have familiarity with programming concepts, you have the right tutorial.
 If you are already familiar with ASP.NET Web Forms, you can benefit from this tutorial series by the new features available in ASP.NET 4.5.
-If you are unfamiliar with programming concepts and ASP.NET Web Forms, see Getting Started on the ASP.NET Web site.
+If you are unfamiliar with programming concepts and ASP.NET Web Forms, see the additional tutorials provided in the Web Forms Getting Started section on the ASP.NET Web site.

 You can register as a new user, or log in as an existing user.
-Navigation is provided at the top for each product category.
-Each time the Home page is reached, one of the available products from the database will be displayed.
+Navigation is provided at the top for each product category by retrieving the available products from the database.

 By selecting the Products link, you will be able to see a list of all available products.

 You can also see individual product details by selecting any of the listed products.

 As a user, you can register and log in using the default functionality of the Web Forms template.
 This tutorial also explains how to login using an existing Gmail account.
 Additionally, you can login as the administrator to add and remove products from the database.

 Once you have logged in as a user, you can add products to the shopping cart and checkout with PayPal.
 Note that this sample application is designed to function with PayPal’s developer sandbox.
 No actual money transaction will take place.